Davvex87/NEO-SmoothTween/README.md

 # NEO-SmoothTween
 This is a Tween module that will force server tweens into the client for MAXIMIUM SMOOTHNESS

+## License and usage
+This project is licensed under the MIT license

 # Instalation
 ### Adding to your Roblox Project
 ##### Adding through github files